ceeoinnovations/prev-ceeoinnovations/_projects/SNAPR1.markdown

 ## Github Page

-Read more about SNAPR in its [ Github Page](https://github.com/dipeshwor/SNAPR).
+Read more about SNAPR on its [ Github Page](https://github.com/dipeshwor/SNAPR).

 </div>